Mailman (City Letter Carrier)

 As far as affecting and medical benefits and tax issues, I'm not qualified to give you an official answer.
 It probably depends on the source of the medical benefits.
 Some state public health assistance programs like Medicaid may require the recipient to live in that state.
 It doesn't necessarily mean their mail can't go somewhere else.
 I don't know about tax issues either.
 It shouldn't matter when filing a federal tax return, but I'm not sure about different state tax laws.
 There are probably 50 different answers to that.

-Asked by Feeling Lied to over 9 years ago
+Asked by michele over 9 years ago

-Asked by CanadaPostie2015 over 9 years ago
+Asked by Camille over 8 years ago